TJRoh01/libes/README_CRATES_IO.md

 |       HMAC-SHA256       |    🚀     |
 |       HMAC-SHA512       |    🤔     |

-[^1]: ChaCha20 uses a 96-bit nonce,
+[^1]: ChaCha20 uses a 96-bit nonce, which when generated using a random function has an unsatisfactory risk of collision.
-which when generated using a random function has an unsatisfactory risk of collision.
 XChaCha20 uses a 192-bit nonce where that is no longer an issue.

-[^2]: Will not encourage using potentially weak encryption [^1] by implementing decryption for it
+[^2]: Will not encourage using potentially weak encryption [^1] by implementing decryption for it.

 # License
 Licensed under either of: